playerla/flask-socketio-lit-html/docs/source/introduction.rst

 ----------------------
 Register the component blueprint which contains the next JSON endpoints:

-- GET  `/componentname` : The component implementation - a static javascript module
+- GET  `/componentname` : The component implementation - a static javascript module.
+You can get it via url_for('componentname.webcomponent')
 - GET  `/componentname/<int:index>` : The component with the primary key `index`
 - GET  `/componentname/all` : The list of all components indexes in database
 - POST `/componentname` : The JSON new user or the user to modify if `index` key is set